The Oxo On Barista Brain 9 Cup Coffee Maker Review

 The Oxo On Barista Brain 'In a Nutshell'

-This brewer is certified by the SCA, proving its ability to make a great cup of coffee.
+This brewer is certified by the SCA (Speciality Coffee Association of America), proving its ability to make a great cup of coffee.
+It's also one of our favourite brewers, and continually makes it into our best coffee maker picks.

 Decide how much coffee you want to brew, and the machine handles the rest.